gamma-opt/p-Lagrangian_relaxation.jl/README.md

 * is_fixed_int a string parameter and should be set to "no",

-* time_limit corresposnds to the time limit for gurobi solver allowed for solving the problem,
+* time_limit corresponds to the time limit for gurobi solver allowed for solving the problem,

 * seed is a necesarry parameter for a randomisation and can be set to any integer number.